qTox/qTox/README.md

 <h2>Features</h2>

-- Friends chat
+- One to one chat with friends
-- Group chats (experimental, can only accept invitations)
+- Group chats
 - File transfers, with previewing of images
 - Audio calls